 In contrast to scientific models, the technical design of "An Eye for Sharp Contrast" shown on the next page illustrates the primacy of muscle-like movements in my constructions.
-The "edge signal" is prior to imagery but an imaging module could be attached to it.
 The design of "A Dogtail for Wagging" below similarly illustrates primacy of movement.
 Systems that perform such muscle-like movements lead to forms of episodic balancing and suggested applications to actual life.
-Focusing on an edge as performed by the Eye is a rudimentary kind of balancing.
+Focusing on an edge as performed by the Eye is a rudimentary kind of balancing that is based on ongoing movements, back and forth, that are controlled by an adjustable input - here an "edge signal" that is prior to imagery but that might lead to imagery.